thomasbtf/first_blast/README.md

 ### Build DIAMOND search in a Snakemake workflow

-Create Snakemake workflow (preferably in a dedicated git repository) of the following structure
+Create Snakemake workflow (preferably in a dedicated git repository) of the following structure:

     ├── .gitignore
     ├── README.md